bigwhoop/formular/README.md

 ## Templates

 Templates are provided by template factories.
 The easiest factory is a the file-based `FileBasedFactory`; as seen in the first example.
-There templates are `.php` files laying around in directories.
+There templates are `.phtml` files laying around in directories.
 You can add as many such directories to your form as you wish.

 ### Template namespaces

 Let's have a look at the following example:

-    // ./templates1/input.php
+    // ./templates1/input.phtml
-    // ./templates2/input.php
+    // ./templates2/input.phtml
     ...
     $templateFactory->addTemplatesPath('./templates1');
     $templateFactory->addTemplatesPath('./templates2');